-In this context, the MoE leads domestic climate change strategies and regulates the government’s National Climate Change Strategy and Climate Change Action Plan.
-Accordingly, the MoE introduced voluntary carbon emission markets in late 2010 in compliance with the United Nations Framework Convention on Climate Change and the Kyoto Protocol.
-The MoE introduced international carbon emission trading schemes and adopted corresponding national regulations through a board, namely the Climate Change and Air Management Co-ordination Council.
-Currently, there is no binding emissions reduction undertaking on a national level and carbon emissions trading proceeds on a voluntary basis.
+In this context, MoE leads domestic climate change strategies and regulates the government’s National Climate Change Strategy and Climate Change Action Plan.
+Accordingly, MoE introduced voluntary carbon emission markets in late 2010 in compliance with the United Nations Framework Convention on Climate Change and the Kyoto Protocol.
+MoE introduced international carbon emission trading schemes and adopted corresponding national regulations through a board, namely the Climate Change and Air Management Coordination Council.
+Currently, there is no binding emissions reduction undertaking on a national level, and carbon emissions trading proceeds on a voluntary basis.

-As long as a producer holds the necessary licenses and authorisations (whether market related, ie upstream operations, or environmental, health and safety related) and complies with the terms and conditions of such licenses as well as the applicable legislation in all respects, then neither the government nor the relevant state authorities are entitled to limit oil and gas development or restrict the operations of the license holder.
+As long as a producer holds the necessary licences and authorisations (whether market related – ie, upstream operations – or environmental, health and safety related) and complies with the terms and conditions of such licences as well as the applicable legislation in all respects, then neither the government nor the relevant state authorities are entitled to limit oil and gas development or restrict the operations of the licence holder.

-Unconventional upstream activities (such as the exploration for and production of shale gas, shale oil, gas hydrates and coal bed methane) are regulated under the Turkish Petroleum Law and its secondary regulations.
-There is no special regime on unconventional upstream interests.
+Unconventional upstream activities (such as the exploration for and production of shale gas, shale oil, aquiclude gas, gas hydrates, bituminous coal and coal bed methane) are regulated under the Turkish Petroleum Law, the Regulation on Implementation of Turkish Petroleum Law and secondary regulations.
+There is no special regime for unconventional upstream interests.

-Activities concerning LNG fall within the Natural Gas Market Law as well as secondary legislation, namely the Natural Gas Market Licence Regulation, the LNG Market License Regulation (Sıvılaştırılmış Petrol Gazları (LPG Piyasası Lisans Yönetmeliği), the Regulation on the Technical Regulations Applicable to the LNG Market (Sıvılaştırılmış Petrol Gazları Piyasasında Uygulanacak Teknik Düzenlemeler Hakkında Yönetmelik) and the Regulation on the Principles and Procedures for the Use of LNG Storage Facilities (Sıvılaştırılmış Doğal Gaz Depolama Tesisi Temel Kullanım Usul ve Esaslarının Belirlenmesine Dair Yönetmelik).
-In order to conduct LNG activities, companies are required to obtain a relevant licence from the EMRA.
+Activities concerning LNG fall within the Natural Gas Market Law as well as secondary legislation, namely the Natural Gas Market Licence Regulation, the LPG Market Licence Regulation (Sıvılaştırılmış Petrol Gazları (LPG) Piyasası Lisans Yönetmeliği), the Regulation on the Technical Regulations Applicable to the LPG Market (Sıvılaştırılmış Petrol Gazları Piyasasında Uygulanacak Teknik Düzenlemeler Hakkında Yönetmelik) and the Regulation on the Principles and Procedures for the Use of LNG Storage Facilities (Sıvılaştırılmış Doğal Gaz Depolama Tesisi Temel Kullanım Usul ve Esaslarının Belirlenmesine Dair Yönetmelik).
+In order to conduct LNG activities, companies are required to obtain a relevant licence from EMRA.
 Furthermore, the Regulation on the Procedures and Principles for the Use of LNG Storage Facilities governs the process for the establishment of LNG storage facilities.

-Moreover, as per the Council of Ministers Decree No 2012/3305 (Yatırımlarda Devlet Yardımları Hakkında Karar), LNG investments amounting to a minimum of TRY50 million are entitled to benefit from various government incentives, including value-added tax exemption, customs tax exemption, tax deduction and advantages relating to social security premiums.
+Moreover, as per the Council of Ministers Decree No. 2012/3305 (Yatırımlarda Devlet Yardımları Hakkında Karar), LNG investments amounting to a minimum of TRY50 million are entitled to benefit from various regional incentives, including value-added tax exemption, customs tax exemption, tax deduction and advantages relating to social security premiums.

 In line with Turkey’s goal of establishing a liberalised oil and gas market capable of competing with more cost-effective markets in other countries, various legislative instruments have been brought into force over the past decade.